tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/M_BatteryPackEditor.md

 :   Maximum allowed state of charge

 SoC Curve
-:   Battery internal voltage depending on the battery's state of charge (see [EBattery Internal Voltage File (.vbatv)](#battery-internal-voltage-file-.vbatv))
+:   Battery internal voltage depending on the battery's state of charge (see [Battery Internal Voltage File (.vbatv)](#battery-internal-voltage-file-.vbatv))

 Internal Resistance Curve
 :   Defines the battery's internal resistance depending on its state of charge.
 The file must cover the SOC range from 0 to 100%! (see [Battery Internal Resistance File (.vbatr)](#battery-internal-resistance-file-.vbatv))